emirks/deepsym-senior-project/README.md

 signaling its significance in the academic and AI research communities.
 ## 2. Objectives
-In the ambitious realm of “Learning Symbolic Representations from Unsupervised Interactions with the Environment,” this project is strategically poised with several clearcut objectives.
+In the ambitious realm of “Learning Symbolic Representations from Unsupervised Interactions with the Environment,” this project is strategically poised with several clear-cut objectives.
 Initially, the task is to not only implement the renowned DeepSym methodology but also to enhance its capabilities, ensuring it remains at the forefront of symbol learning.
 Recognizing the boundless potential of real-world simulations, the project endeavors to immerse DeepSym within the vast, open-ended world of Minecraft,